 - Complete superposition method, including dynamic voltage support of generators connected via power electronics

-- Multiple fault analysis of any kind of fault incl. single-phase interruption, inter-circuit faults, fault sweep along lines, etc.
+- Fast multiple fault analysis of any kind of fault including single-phase interruption, inter-circuit faults, broken conductor event, fault sweep along lines, customisable short-circuit sweep diagrams, etc.